Kinesiology: Research and dissemination in adapted physical activity

-Actually, it is possible to find numerous sports science journals with research papers on adapted sport, while those specific to APA are lesser.
+It is possible to find numerous sports science journals with research papers on adapted sport, while those specific to APA are lesser.
 Adapted Physical Activity Quarterly (APAQ) is the only AFA-specific journal indexed in the Journal Citation Reports Index, appearing in both the Sport Sciences and Rehabilitation directories, which is another example of its interdisciplinarity (Impact Score 2020-2021 = 2.61) (Pérez et al., 2012).
 Additionally, the European Journal of Adapted Physical Activity (EUJAPA) is another international, multidisciplinary journal introduced to communicate, share and stimulate academic inquiry focusing on APA of persons with disabilities, appearing in the Education directories of Scimago Journal & Country Rank (SJR).

 Regarding the dissemination of scientific knowledge generated by the APA, the most relevant international events are described as follows: